c2platform/ansible-collection-core/roles/files/README.md

 The dict `common_files` can be used to create files in various ways using for example [ansible.builtin.copy](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html), [ansible.builtin.get_url](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/get_url_module.html).
 It can also be used to modify files using [ansible.builtin.replace](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/replace_module.html), [xml](https://docs.ansible.com/ansible/2.9/modules/xml_module.html).

-For example let's say we want to provide our [CRL](https://en.wikipedia.org/wiki/Certificate_revocation_list) to our Tomcat application that uses [Apache Rampart](http://axis.apache.org/axis2/java/rampart/).
+For example let's say we want to provide [CRL](https://en.wikipedia.org/wiki/Certificate_revocation_list) to our Tomcat application that uses [Apache Rampart](http://axis.apache.org/axis2/java/rampart/) for secure messaging.
 In our Tomcat role we include `common_files` as follows

 ```yaml
 - name: Files